Pixel-Talk/CanonSwap/readme.md

 ## Acknowledgments

 This project is based on [LivePortrait](https://github.com/KwaiVGI/LivePortrait).
-We thank the authors for their excellent work in efficient portrait animation with stitching and retargeting control.
+We thank the authors for their excellent work in efficient portrait animation.